 We further checked the expression changes across these single cells for the brain genes in the resource, and found that a group of brain genes show the expression dynamic changes among cells.
 For example, the SCZ gene, XXX is (or ww% of SCZ genes) significantly more highly expressed in YYY and ZZZ neuronal cells than others (Figure xxx), suggesting that YYY and ZZZ drive the SCZ gene expression changes at the tissue level [ref].
-In contrast, we also found that a number of brain genes don’t show expression changes across cell types, which implies that their expression changes at the tissue level are potentially explained by the cell populations.
-Therefore, we deconvolved the tissue-level gene expression data of all 2000 samples using single-cell data to find the populations of different cell types corresponding to different phenotypes (Y=WX, Methods) (using all genes or brain/biomarker genes).
+In contrast, we also found that a number of brain genes don’t show expression changes across cell types, which implies that their expression changes at the tissue level are potentially explained by the cell proportions, rather than individual genes.
+Therefore, we deconvolved the tissue-level gene expression data of all 2000 samples using single-cell gene expression data of xxx biomarker genes to find the proportions of different cell types corresponding, and compare cell fractions across different phenotypes (Y=WX, Methods).
 The single cells used in deconvolution cover all 16 neuronal types, five non-neuronal types and xxx additional PsychENCODE types.
-We found the gene expression differences at the tissue level can be largely explained by cell population changes (p<xxx, xx% covariances) (Figure xxx covariance).
+For example, it is very interesting that we can explain much (~40%) of the individual variation in gene expression of both male and female samples in terms of changing proportions of basic cell types, rather than changes in individual genes (Figure xxx covariance).
 In addition, we used the heatmaps (Figure xxx) to display the cell populations of individuals across different phenotypes.
 We found that there exist a number of cell population changes that highly associate with brain phenotypes.
 For example, the fraction(s) of neuronal type(s) (Inhibitory X) is significantly anti-correlated with Age (r = xxx).
 The non-neuronal cell populations increase significantly in SCZ (or Male) samples (p<xxx) while the neuronal cells decreasing.
 Finally, we report the individual cell populations along with significantly associated relationships between particular cell type fractions and phenotypes (Supplement).

 Integrative modeling to explain the molecular mechanisms for genotype-phenotype relationships in adult brain